nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Behaviors

 The IT team can tweak behaviors as well.
-A behavior is a server-side action that can be turned on/off using the [server configuration endpoint]({{page version='' space='client-apps' page='how-to-configure-nuxeo-drive-globally'}}).
+A behavior is a server-side action that can be turned on/off using the [server configuration]({{page version='' space='client-apps' page='how-to-configure-nuxeo-drive-globally'}}).
 For now, the only possibility is to deny server deletions completely.

-Here is how to set those values for every user connected to a server, via the [server configuration endpoint]({{page version='' space='client-apps' page='how-to-configure-nuxeo-drive-globally'}}):
+Here is how to set those values for every user connected to a server, via the [server configuration]({{page version='' space='client-apps' page='how-to-configure-nuxeo-drive-globally'}}):

 ```json
 {